If you’re wondering what do you need to qualify for low-income housing, you’ve come to the right place.

 Both programs are in part managed by the U.S. Department of Housing and Urban Development — commonly known as HUD — a federal government agency that supports community development and homeownership.
-HUD enforces the Fair Housing Act, works to increase safe and affordable rental options, reduce chronic homelessness, and supporting vulnerable populations.
+HUD enforces the Fair Housing Act, works to increase safe and affordable rental options, reduces chronic homelessness, and supports vulnerable populations.

 Your county or city housing authority also helps manage low-income housing units, providing residents with more affordable rent and other housing resources.

 Public housing is a form of rental housing in which the property is at least partially owned by a city, county, state, or federal government.

 The U.S. public housing program’s goal is to provide decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities, according to HUD.
 There are about 970,000 families living in public housing units that are managed by about 3,300 local housing agencies, HUD reports.
 HUD provides federal dollars to the local housing agencies, which in turn manage public housing for low-income residents that receive more affordable rent.

 Residents with government-subsidized housing typically live in a privately-owned property and receive government assistance in paying their rent.
 Nonprofits and other companies also can own and operate government-subsidized housing options.
 With government-subsidized housing, private owners receive government subsidies in exchange for renting their properties to low- and moderate-income people.

 Housing Choice Vouchers, formerly known as Section 8